-- 35.1 A Multifunction School Activity Bus, pursuant to Rule 7.8, shall meet the standards contained in these Minimum Standards.
-The Multifunction School Activity Bus shall comply with the following: - 35.01(a) Color shall not be traditionally National School Bus Glossy Yellow as required by Rule 16.1 of these rules. - 35.01(b) Shall not have the identification of "SCHOOL BUS", as required by Rule 30.1 of these rules. - 35.01(c) Shall not have the identification of "STOP ON FLASHING RED" as required by Rule 30.7 of these rules. - 35.01(d) Shall not have a School Bus eight-way alternating flashing warning signal lamps, as required by Rule 32.6 of these rules.

-35.01(e) Shall not have a stop signal arm, as required by Rule 41.1 of these rules.

-35.01(f) Shall not be required to have the retro-reflective material color, as required by Rule 36.3.

-35.01(f)(1) Exception: A Multifunction School Activity Bus is required to meet the requirements of Rule 36.4.

-36.0 Retro-Reflective Material

-- 36.1 Retro-Reflective material shall be installed on the bus conforming to the requirements of FMVSS 131 and 217. - Rear of bus body: strips of between one- and two-inch Retro-Reflective NSBY material shall be applied horizontally above the rear windows and above the rear bumper, extending from the rear emergency exit perimeter marking outward to the left and right rear corners of the bus, with vertical strips applied at the corners connecting the horizontal strips. - 36.3 "School Bus" signs: Shall be marked with Retro-ReflectiveNSBY material comprising background for lettering of the front and/or rear "school bus" signs. - 36.4 Sides of multifunction bus body shall be marked with white retro-reflective material at least 1 % inches in width extending the length of the bus body and located (vertically) as close as practicable to the floor line. - 36.5 Sides of school bus body: Shall be marked with Retro-Reflective NSBY material at least 1 3⁄4 inches in width, extending the length of the bus body and located (vertically) as close as practicable to the floorline.
+- 35.071(a) A Multifunction School Activity Bbus, pursuant to Rule 7.8, es-shall also meet the standards contained in these Minimum Standards.
+The Multifunction School Activity Bus shall comply with the following with the exception of: - 35.017(a)(1) Color shall not be traditionally National School Bus Glossy Yellow as required by Rule 16.1 of these rules., as required by section 15.00 of these rules - 35.017(ba)(2) Shall not have the identification of Lettering "SCHOOL BUS", as required by section-Rule 30.126.01 of these rules - 35.017(ca)(3) Shall not have the identification of Lettering "STOP ON FLASHING RED" as required by section-Rule 30.726.06 of these rules - 35.017(da)(4) Shall not have a School Bus eight-way aAlternatingely flashing warning signal lamps, as required by section-Rule 32.629.07 of these rules - 35.017(ea)(5) Shall not have a sStop signal arm, as required by section Rule 41.138.00 of these rules - 35.017(fa)(6) Shall not be required to have the rRetro-reflective material color, as required by section-Rule 36.315.02 of these rules. - 35.01(f)(1) Exception: A Multifunction School Activity Bus is required to meet the requirements of Rule 36.4. - 36.0 Retro-Reflective Material (Note: This section was moved from Section 16.) - 36.1 Retro-Reflective material shall be installed on the bus conforming to the requirements of FMVSS 131 and 217. - 36.2 Rear of bus body: strips of between 1-one- and 2-two-inch Retro-Reflective NSBY material shall be applied horizontally above the rear windows and above the rear bumper, extending from the rear emergency exit perimeter marking outward to the left and right rear corners of the bus, with vertical strips applied at the corners connecting the horizontal strips. - 36.3 "School Bus" signs: Shall be marked with Retro-ReflectiveNSBY material comprising background for lettering of the front and/or rear "school bus" signs. - "Activity Bus" signs: Sides of multifunction bus body shall be marked with white retro-reflective material at least 1 1⁄4 inches in width extending the length of the bus body and located (vertically) as close as practicable to the floor line.in white material comprising background for the lettering of the front and/or rear of the multifunction school activity bus. - 36.5 Sides of school bus body: Shall be marked with Retro-Reflective NSBY material at least 1 % inches in width, extending the length of the bus body and located (vertically) as close as practicable to the floor line.